 Winter weather will still be around for at least awhile, so there’s still time to save money on your heating bills.
-Following these few tips can help you stay warm this winter in a cost-effective and environmentally conscious way.
+Following just these few helpful tips can help you stay warm this winter in a cost-effective and environmentally conscious way.

 Efficiency is key to reduce winter heating costs.
 Make sure that your appliances—especially furnace and hot water tank—are working at their best efficiency.
 Have them serviced to ensure that you get the best return on your fuel dollar spent.